back to top

 • Following this, a new screen appears, showing nearby devices.

-• Select the device with which you want to share the file.
+• Select the device on which you want to share the file.

 • As a result, in a moment, sharing will start and end.